 To use a datagroup’s caching policy to trigger rebuilding a PDT, you use the

-If you have PDTs that are dependent on other PDTs, be careful not to specify incompatible datagroup caching policies.
+If you have cascading PDTs, PDTs that are dependent on other PDTs, be careful not to specify incompatible datagroup caching policies.

-If you have the Admin role, you can use the Admin tab’s Datagroups page to view the existing datagroups.
-You can see the connection and model of each datagroup, as well as the datagroups’ current status.
+If you have the Looker admin role, you can use the Admin panel’s Datagroups page to view the existing datagroups.
+You can see the connection, model, and current status of each datagroup and — if specified in the LookML — a label and description for each datagroup.
 You can also reset the cache for a datagroup, trigger the datagroup, or navigate to the datagroup’s LookML.

-Datagroups can also be used to trigger scheduled data delivery, as described on this page.
+Datagroups can also be used to trigger a delivery of a dashboard, a legacy dashboard, or a Look.
 With this option, Looker will send your data when the datagroup completes, so that the scheduled content is up to date.

 You can determine whether or not a query has been returned from the cache by looking in the upper right corner after running a query.

 Forcing new results to be generated from the database

 Users can also force new results to be retrieved from the database.
 Select the Clear Cache & Refresh option from the gear menu, which you’ll find in the upper right of the screen after running a query (including merged results queries):